Among all nations . . . with power

 1. What is the meaning of the word "nations" in the Bible?
 How does this particular meaning affect our interpretation of the commandment to "preach repentance and forgiveness to all nations?"

 2. Why did Jesus want His followers to be "power-charged"?
-In what ways does this relate to the task the church has been given to evangelize the whole world?
+How does this relate to the task the church has been given to evangelize the whole world?

 3. What is the current state of evangelism around the world, and why is there still a need for a massive new evangelistic push?